awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-backup.md

 # AWS Backup and AWS Organizations<a name="services-that-can-integrate-backup"></a>

 AWS Backup is a service that allows you to manage and monitor the AWS Backup jobs in your organization\.
-Using AWS Backup, if you sign\-in as a user in the organization's management account \(formerly known as the "master account"\), you can enable organization\-wide backup protection and monitoring\.
+Using AWS Backup, if you sign\-in as a user in the organization's management account, you can enable organization\-wide backup protection and monitoring\.
 It helps you to achieve compliance by using [backup policies](orgs_manage_policies_backup.md) to centrally apply AWS Backup plans to resources across all of the accounts in your organization\.
 When you use both AWS Backup and AWS Organizations together, you can get the following benefits:

 **Protection**
 You can [enable the backup policy type](orgs_manage_policies_enable-disable.md) in your organization and then [create backup policies](orgs_manage_policies_backup_create.md) to attach to the organization's root, OUs, or accounts\.
 A backup policy combines an AWS Backup plan with the other details required to apply the plan automatically to your accounts\.Policies that are directly attached to an account are merged with policies [inherited](orgs_manage_policies_inheritance_mgmt.md) from the organization's root and any parent OUs to create an [effective policy](orgs_manage_policies_backup_effective.md) that applies to the account\.
 The policy includes the ID of an IAM role that has permissions to run AWS Backup on the resources in your accounts\.
 AWS Backup uses the IAM role to perform the backup on your behalf as specified by the backup plan in the effective policy\.